appscode/blog/content/post/running-databases-on-kubernetes/index.md

   - Tamal Saha
   - Dipta Roy
 tags:
-  - Cloud-native platform
+  - cloud-native platform
-  - Kubernetes native data platform
+  - kubernetes native data platform
-  - Kubernetes native
+  - kubernetes native
-  - Kubernetes
+  - kubernetes
-  - Database
+  - database
-  - Kubernetes Database
+  - kubernetes database
-  - Run Production-Grade Database
+  - run production-grade database
-  - Run & Manage Database in K8S
+  - run & manage database in k8s
-  - Run & Manage Database in Kubernetes
+  - run & manage database in kubernetes
-  - Manage Database in Kubernetes
+  - manage database in kubernetes
-  - KubeDB
+  - kubedb
-  - Stash
+  - stash
-  - Running Production-Grade Databases on Kubernetes
+  - running production-grade databases on kubernetes
 ---

 As containers are taking over the world of software development, Kubernetes has emerged as the platform that lets developers seamlessly deploy, scale, run applications, and manage their life cycles.
 Kubernetes is a DevOps game-changer since it allows teams to focus on applications and deployment rather than worrying about the underlying infrastructure.
 Given the multi-cloud environment in which DevOps teams perform, Kubernetes abstracts the cloud provider and enables enterprises to build cloud-native applications that can run anywhere.